2013 Chicago Red Stars season

-The 2013 Chicago Red Stars season is the fifth season of the soccer club and its first season in National Women's Soccer League.
+The 2013 Chicago Red Stars season was the fifth season of the soccer club and its first season in National Women's Soccer League.

 Major events

 In November 2012, it was announced that there would be eight teams in a new women's professional soccer league, the National Women's Soccer League will be subsidized by the USSF, the Canadian Soccer Association (CSA) and the Mexican Football Federation (FMF).
 The three federations would pay the salaries of their national team players (24 from the US, 16 from Canada, and 12 from Mexico) to aid the teams in creating world-class rosters while staying under the salary cap.
 The players would be distributed evenly (as possible) among the eight teams in an allocation process.
 USSF would run the league offices and set the schedule.